 Construction sites are loaded with hazards that can potentially harm or injure your work crew.
 While keeping employees healthy and safe on a jobsite is ethically important to many businesses, it also can severely impact bottom line due to costly penalties from OSHA and implications that can come from clients.
 Total Recordable Incident Rate (TRIR) is a calculation that rates how your OSHA safety performance is compared to the industry average.

-Maintaining a desirable TRIR metric not only supports your company to uphold jobsite safety among employees, but it also helps your business save significant money and maintain a positive reputation within your sector.
-TRIR can be calculated by using the following formula:
+Maintaining a desirable safety metric not only supports your company to uphold jobsite safety among employees, but it also helps your business save significant money and maintain a positive reputation within your sector.
+Your rate can be calculated by using the following TRIR formula:

 TRIR = (number of OSHA recordable incidents) x 200,000 /

 (total number of hours worked)

 Ideally, when you calculate the rate for your business, it should be 3.0 or less — which is far from the industry average for most sectors.